 The official climbing angle of the Inokim OXO is said to be 15 degrees.
-While that’s not little, the real climbing angle is actually even greater than that, I would say closer to 25 degrees if I had to estimate.
+While that’s not little, the real climbing angle is actually even greater than that.
+If I had to estimate, I would say closer to 25 degrees from what I was able to observe in my hill climb tests.

 Usually, manufacturers report falsely in the other direction.
-Not sure why Inokim don’t advertize a bigger angle.
+Not sure why Inokim doesn’t advertise a bigger angle.

 In any case, the Inokim OXO is a great climbing scooter and will handle pretty much every slope without an issue.

 In the same vein as its predecessor the OX, the Inokim OXO comes with a great range.

 With 110 kilometers of range, it is one of the longest-range electric scooters today.
 That alone makes it worth every penny.